 Ryan Day, Ohio State

-Ryan Day has kept Ohio State a national championship contender after making the move from offensive coordinator to head coach following the retirement of Urban Meyer.
-After winning a Big Ten title and advancing to the College Football Playoff semifinals in year one, Day led the Buckeyes to a national championship appearance in 2021.
-In 2020, Day agreed to an extension that will keep him in Columbus through the 2026 season.
+Ryan Day has kept Ohio State a national championship contender after making the move from offensive coordinator to head coach.
+After winning a Big Ten title and advancing to the College Football Playoff semifinals in year one, Day led the Buckeyes to a national championship appearance in 2021, then led a Rose Bowl win in his third year.